About Croy Hill Roman Fort

-Croy Hill was the site of one of the Roman forts of the Antonine Wall, a vast second century defensive barrier in Scotland which ran from West Kilpatrick to Carriden, along what is now Scotland’s central belt.
+Croy Hill Roman Fort is the site of one of the many forts along the Antonine Wall, a vast 2nd century defensive barrier in Scotland which ran from West Kilpatrick to Carriden, along what is now Scotland’s central belt.

-The wall was constructed to control trade and offer protection from the more aggressive of the Caledonian tribes; it was built in just two years.
-The Antonine Wall would continue to be occupied until the late 160s AD when the Romans began to retreat to its more famous counterpart, Hadrian’s Wall.
+Croy Hill would continue to be occupied until the late 160s AD when the Romans began to retreat south to its more famous counterpart, Hadrian’s Wall.

-Today, visitors to Croy Hill can still make out two beacon platforms and a defensive ditch which would have formed part of the original fortifications.
+Today, visitors to Croy Hill can still make out the two beacon platforms and a defensive ditch which would have formed part of the original fortifications.
 Exploring the clear mark left on the Scottish landscape by the Romans, visitors can also enjoy stunning views of the surrounding area from one of the highest forts along the wall.